neutralinsomniac/openfpga-megacd/README.md

 - Subsequent boots: just hit start after the CHECKING DISC phase completes

 # Known issues
-## General
-- Occasionally the BIOS will boot to a red/black/garbled screen.
-If this happens, choose Reset Core from the Core Settings menu until it boots clean

 ## Lunar Eternal Blue
 - FMV audio isn't perfectly synced - this issue exists in the MiSTer upstream core as well